UNIVERSE-HPC/course-material/software_architecture_and_design/functional/side_effects_python.md

 design often involves trade-offs like this, if efficiency is important we can sacrifice purity, but if we want to be able to reason about our code and test it easily, we should strive for purity.

-The other bug is that we didn't actually include the current cell in `valid_indices`, so we need to remove the line that excludes it.

 ```python
 import numpy as np